 Molly Rogers, a San Francisco native, currently serves on the faculty of the Lines Ballet Training Program and Summer Program where she teaches dance history.
 After completing her Masters degree in Dance at the University of California, Irvine, she worked as a lecturer in dance history at UC Irvine and as a guest artist at Windward High School inLos Angeles.
 In addition to her academic teaching she has received choreographic commissions from Scripps College, Windward High School, and the Lines Ballet BFA program at Dominican University.

-Abby Stein has trained in modern, jazz, ballet, and tap and grew up performing dance and musical theater.
-Since moving to the Bay Area in 2003, she has been committed to studying, performing, teaching and producing belly dance in its many styles and related forms – from American fusion to Middle Eastern folkloric and everything in between.
-Her other dance passions include choreography, dance history and movement analysis.
-She graduated with honors from UC Berkeley where she double majored in Dance and Performance Studies and Near Eastern Studies.
-Awarded the campus-wide Haas Scholars Award for her honors research project and thesis on belly dance in the United States, Abby also received her department’s two highest awards for scholarship, the Ogden Undergraduate Prize in Theater History and the Julia Payne Memorial Award for Dance Scholarship.
+Abby Stein has trained in modern, jazz, ballet, tap, musical theater and an array of bellydance styles.
+She graduated with honors from UC Berkeley with a double major in Dance and Performance Studies and Near Eastern Studies.
+Awarded the campus-wide Haas Scholars Award for her honors research project and thesis on belly dance in the United States, Abby also received her department’s two highest awards for dance scholarship.
 She is currently exploring salsa and other forms of social dance.
 Her professional background is in marketing, event production, arts administration and resource development for nonprofits.